rsmaller/carg/README.md

 As for arguments, they are stored in structs and variables of their respective type.
 Structs serve to keep track of whether an argument has been specified by the user or not.
 To simplify the declaration of arguments, `argInit()` and `basicArgInit()` were created.
-Simply call `argInit()` or `basicArgInit()` with both a variable name to declare, type information, a default value, and a bitmask representing toggled flags.
+Simply call `argInit()` or `basicArgInit()` with both a variable name to declare, type information, a default value, a bitmask representing toggled flags, and a usage string.
 To write explicitly that a variable should not have a default value, use the `NO_DEFAULT_VALUE` macro in place of a default value.
 This macro is only for readability, and it will zero-initialize the variable you create.
+To declare that an argument has no usage string associated with it, use the `NO_USAGE_STRING` macro.
 To enforce that an argument must be given a value, see `argAssert()` below.

 `argInit()`, `basicArgInit()` and `heapArgInit()` will create a struct from the variable name entered into them.